About Multi-fact Relationship Data Models

 How joins are used for each level of relatedness

 After the field-level relatedness has been determined, Tableau has to evaluate the results to create the actual visualization.
 The queries used to calculate the values shown in a viz rely on joins.
 Whether fields are related, unrelated, or stitched has a different impact on what joins are performed.
-Remember, ambiguously related fields are treated as unrelated in this context.
+Remember, ambiguously related and not yet related fields are treated as unrelated in this context.

 To explain relatedness and joins, this section covers tables and their fields, plus the values in those fields.
 Consider the following data model with two base tables, Classes and Clubs, and a shared table, Students.